vjabhi000985/PYTHON_CODE_REVIEWER/README.md

 - Support for More Languages: Expanding the code review functionality to support other programming languages like JavaScript, C++, and Go.

 - Integration with IDEs: Adding the ability to integrate the app directly with popular IDEs like VS Code and PyCharm for real-time code reviews.

-- Image to Code Extraction: Implementing functionality that allows users to upload images of handwritten or printed code, which the app will then process and convert into editable Python code.

-- Image-Based Code Review: Expanding the review process to work with code extracted from images, enabling the app to provide detailed bug reports and suggestions for any code embedded in image format.

 ## Contributions